 Space FM was launched in August 2018.

-The originally the website was made in 2005 at gcseastronomy.co.uk.
-In that time the website was based on the 2008-2016 specification of the subject.
-It has been used by hundreds of schools and thousands of students, many of which did not have curriculum time and needs the additional resource to gain higher grades.
+Originally the website was made in 2005 at gcseastronomy.co.uk.
+SInce then the specification has changed.
+It has been used by hundreds of schools and thousands of students, many of which did not have curriculum time and the additional resource to gain higher grades.

-This was Initially it was available as a paid for resource but this was later made free for everyone to learn about astronomy without subscription or advertisements.
-While many people still want a substantial site that caters for existing GCSE Astronomy students, many more Since then many people wanted something that was also a general learning resource to find out about Astronomy.
+It was initially available as a paid for resource but this was later made free for everyone to learn about astronomy without subscription or advertisements.
+While many people still want a substantial site that caters for existing GCSE Astronomy students.
+Since then many people wanted something that was also a general learning resource to find out about astronomy.
 This is what Space FM intends to do.

 The website still needs to be even more accessible for users with visual difficulties and this is a personal mission of mine.
-Coming soon will be News articles, blog features and more astronomy resources.
+Coming soon there will be news articles, blog features and more astronomy resources.

 I hope you enjoy using the website as much as I have (re)making it.

 About the Editor